barmanroys/bilby-assignment/README.md

 ## Goal

 This branch migrates the database schema to use PostgreSQL.
-But remember, it uses the same environment variables as `master` branch using MySQL, whose names can be a little misleading.
+But remember, it uses the same environment variables as the `master` branch, whose names can be a little misleading.
 ##### Infrastructure Requirements

 Make sure you got